hiiakku/100-Days-of-ML/README.md

 ## Day 24: Oct 16 , 2018

-**Today's Progress** :  Today, I read a research paper titled as *Don't follow me: Spam detection in Twitter*. which deals with spam detection using Machine learning in tweets.
+**Today's Progress** :  Today, I read a research paper titled as *Don't follow me: Spam detection in Twitter*, which deals with spam detection using Machine learning in tweets.
 I implemented the first two features proposed in the paper on crawled twitter dataset.

+**Link of Research Paper:**   [Don't follow me: Spam detection in Twitter](https://ieeexplore.ieee.org/document/5741690/)

+## Day 25: Oct 17 , 2018

+**Today's Progress** :  I continued the implementation of the research paper titled as *Don't follow me: Spam detection in Twitter*.
+Today I worked on calculating the content based features for the dataset for the classification purpose.

 **Link of Research Paper:**   [Don't follow me: Spam detection in Twitter](https://ieeexplore.ieee.org/document/5741690/)